Open Bible Data Home About News OET Key

 Note 1 topic: figures-of-speech / metonymy

 Solomon does not mean that Yahweh actually hates these Scales or has delight in this whole stone.
-Rather, he means that Yahweh hates people using these Scales and has delight in people using a whole stone.
+Rather, he means that Yahweh hates it when people use these Scales and has delight when people use a whole stone.
 If it would be helpful in your language, you could express the meaning plainly.
-Alternate translation: “The use of scales of … but the use of a whole stone”
+Alternate translation: “The use of scales of deceit is an abomination to … but the use of a whole stone”

 Note 2 topic: translate-unknown